Loading...

 Without effective management and oversight of the burgeoning palm oil industry, Liberia risks destroying vast primary forests along with critical natural resources and the benefits they provide to the communities who depend on them.

 Furthermore without genuine consultation, involvement and consideration for local communities who live and survive on areas designated for palm oil development, a climate of conflict and exploitation could ensue.
 An estimated 70 percent of Liberians depend on agriculture for their livelihoods and many are not convinced that the promised economic growth of the palm oil sector will benefit them.
 The United Nations has identified land and property conflict in Liberia as a serious threat to the country’s peace and development.
+If you are in the market for, our platform is your best choice!
+The largest shopping mall!

 The Good Growth Solution